Views: 0 Author: Site Editor Publish Time: 2026-05-11 Origin: Site

 Thin electronic devices

-Some engineers note that thinner weaves may create resin-rich areas that influence impedance consistency in high-speed PCB applications.
+Consideration: thinner weaves may create resin-rich areas that influence impedance consistency in high-speed PCB applications, so process control is important.

 Smartphone motherboards